GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

-\versionIV{We optimize the objective via stochastic gradient descent, where $\tau^{(k)}$ is sampled at each gradient step.} Therefore, our \ours framework yields a MoE model, which comprises a gating model with high predictive accuracy, and expert models that are aligned and can generate invariant representations in a shared representation space, and a task-specific classifier that utilizes robust and invariant representations for class prediction.
+We optimize our model via stochastic gradient descent, where $\tau^{(k)}$ is sampled at each gradient step.
+Overall, \ours yields a MoE model, comprising a gating model with high predictive accuracy, expert models that are aligned and can generate invariant representations in a shared representation space, and a task-specific classifier that utilizes robust and invariant representations for class prediction.